TajMahPaul/language_sudoku/USERSTORY.md

+User story: As a designer, I want word selection buttons to be circular.

+Example: Implement a new layout for circular buttons.

 User story: As a application tester, I want every button to respond to clicks.

 Example: Change button color when it is pressed.